fabaff/fsl-test-bench/README.md

 The file */etc/ansible/hosts* shall contain all hosts to be setup up.

 - **fsl-tb**: Default group name for machine which uses the all-in-one playbook
+- **fsl-tb-vpn**: Default group name for machine which acts as VPN servers
 - **fsl-tb-master**: Hosts for FSL Test bench guests when using virtualization
 - **fsl_hosts**: Host to install the Fedora Security Lab package set